-The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining Split Barrel samples.
+The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing standard penetration tests, and obtaining Split Barrel samples.

-Ten soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
-These borings were drilled to depths of 8 to 15 feet below the presently existing ground surface.
-Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.
+Twenty-two soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
+These borings were drilled to a depth of 15 feet each below the presently existing ground surface.
+Boring locations were selected by the project Geotechnical Engineer and established in the field by the drilling crew using normal taping procedures.

-Drilling and Sampling
+Drilling and Sampling Procedures

-Four soil borings were performed with a drilling rig equipped with a rotary head.
+The soil borings were performed with a drilling rig equipped with a rotary head.
 Conventional solid stem augers were used to advance the holes and samples of the subsurface materials were obtained using a Split Barrel sampler.
 The samples were identified according to boring number and depth, encased in polyethylene plastic wrapping to protect against moisture loss, and transported to our laboratory in special containers.